Skip to main content

 Even though I've been reading Christian fiction since my youth, I have to admit that I have not read a lot of biblical fiction over the course of my life.
 Thankfully, Tessa Afshar has now made me a fan of this genre, especially with The Queen Esther's Court series.

-Many thanks to the author and Bethany House Publishers for providing me with a complimentary copy of this book for review consideration.
+Many thanks to the author and Bethany House Publishers for providing a complimentary copy of this book for review consideration.
 All opinions are my own.

 Book Synopsis